zachowj/hass-node-red/info.md

 ## Features
 * Create and update binary sensors, sensors, and switches from Node-RED
 * Disable and enable Node-RED flows from Home Assistant UI
-* Create webhooks in Home Assistant and handle them in Node-RED
+* Create Home Assistant webhooks and handle them in Node-RED
 * Use Device triggers and action from Node-RED

 ## Installation